And so, on June 19, 1978, a very long history of shattering the fourth wall began.

 - Don't forget when they ran out of money for the animation and the voice actors had to hold a car wash to afford it again.

 - The Spongebob Squarepants episode 'Krusty Krab Training Video' has the characters hearing the narrator speak; going as far as to even make comments about what they are hearing.

 Patrick: Squidward!
 Your ceiling is talking to me!

-Sheep in the Big City makes use of this, frequently switching to the narrator inside the recording studio for commentary.
-The Series finale tops it all off where It turns out that the sheep is the real Big Bad, and that the sheep powered ray gun has 2 settings, sheep, and narrator.
+- Sheep in the Big City, in a similar manner as Rocky and Bullwinkle frequently switches to the narrator inside the recording studio for commentary.
+The Season 1 finale tops it all off where it turns out that the sheep is the real Big Bad, and that he has a narrator-powered ray gun.
+Don't worry, it's All Just a Dream.